byrokrat/giroapp/UPDATING.md

 * Made online form default source in add command.
 * Made it possible to listen to `NEW_MANDATE` and `NEW_DIGITAL_MANDATE` events.
+* Add support for setting donor values to an empty string in `edit`
+* Added `delete-attribute` command

 ## Beta-7